 The main part of the view from this grandstand is Turns 1 and 2, known as Senna Curve.
 From everywhere in the stand you can see all of Turn 1 and most of Turn 2.
 You will just lose the cars out of sight behind the barrier on the inside of the corner as they are about the exit Turn 2.

-This is the second row from the front and as you can see the fence is directly in front of you at this point.
-That makes it harder to see the cars approaching from the left as when you look along the fence line it becomes almost impossible to see through it.
+If you sit in the first couple of rows, being closer to the fence makes it harder to see the cars approaching from the left as when you look along the fence line it becomes almost impossible to see through it.

 You can also see just how great the visibility of the screen is, and how close to the action you are.